Antibiotic Free, No Antibiotics Added, Without Antibiotics

 In order to meet the growing demand for organic, the organic industry has begun in some ways to mirror conventional food production.
 Synthetic chemicals approved by the organic program are widely used in certified food processing and many organic animals are raised in confinements eerily similar to conventional facilities.

-Coined by Virginia farmer, Joel Salatin and popularized by Michael Pollan in Omnivore's Dilemma, Beyond Organic is a term used by those who do not buy into the Industrial Organic model.
-Beyond organic and KOL Foods farmers:
+Coined by Virginia farmer, Joel Salatin and popularized by Michael Pollan in Omnivore's Dilemma, Beyond Organic is a term used by those who do not buy into the industrial organic model.
+Beyond organic farmers, like our partners at KOL Foods:

 CAFO & AFO vs No Confinement